BR-IDL/PaddleViT/image_classification/PoolFormer/README.md

 PaddlePaddle training/validation code and pretrained models for **PoolFormer**.

-The official TF implementation is [here](https://github.com/sail-sg/poolformer).
+The official PyTorch implementation is [here](https://github.com/sail-sg/poolformer).

 This implementation is developed by [PaddleViT](https://github.com/BR-IDL/PaddleViT.git).